TheToriqul/Fitness-Website/README.md

 ## Overview

 This fitness website is designed to showcase fitness services, workouts, and team members.
-It includes various sections to engage users and provide valuable information.
+It includes various sections to engage users and provide valuable information, including a fully functional BMI calculator.
 The website is specifically optimized for large (desktop) and small (mobile) devices, ensuring a seamless experience on these two device types.

 ## Features